-The CTO’s Role in implementing a Lean Startup Method
+The CTO’s Role in Implementing a Lean Startup Method

 In our next blog, we study the role of the Chief Technology Officer (CTO) in implementing the Lean Startup method.
 The CTO plays a key role in implementing this strategy in a company.
 The CTO plays the central role in defining the MVP.
-Because they are part of the executive team, there is a need for good understanding between the CTO and the CEO on the direction of any project.
+Because they are part of the executive team, there is a need for a good understanding between the CTO and the CEO on the direction of any project.

-Learn more about how Nubinary can help your startup come to market through our Fractional CTO service, product development and more.
+Learn more about how Nubinary can help your startup come to market through our Fractional CTO service, product development, and more.
 Visit https://nubinary.com/work-with-us.